oil-rope/oil-and-rope/README.md

 We use [django-channels](https://channels.readthedocs.io/) to deal with ASGI requests since we need real-time interaction with the user for sending and receiving information from Discord API.

-### React Components

-For dealing with real-time interaction in the frontend in an easy way we use React Components with native ES6 WebSockets.

 ### Discord

 The web is directly linked to